mef84/discord_bot/readme.md

 First of all you need to create discord bot and connect it to one of your discord channels.
 Tutorial how to create discord bot and connect it to channel: https://discordpy.readthedocs.io/en/stable/discord.html

-You need to create credentials.py file with genereted token from discrod developer website for example:
+You need to create credentials.py file with genereted token from discord developer website for example:
 ```py
 MY_TOKEN = "!@#$$#$#SD!#$!#!$"
 ```